iamdestinychild/30-Days-DSA-Challenge/LeetCode/Rotate Array/C++/README.md

 6. If no solution is found after the entire loop, return an empty 'result' vector.

 ## Complexity
-- Time complexity: O(1) - The constant-time operations do not significantly impact the overall time complexity.
+- Time complexity: O(n) - The constant-time operations do not significantly impact the overall time complexity.

 - Space complexity: O(n) - Almost n which is number of elements in array. (vec)